-It can be hard to keep up with Office 365’s ever-changing ecosystem.
+It can be hard to keep up with Office 365’s (now Microsoft 365) ever-changing ecosystem.
 New applications are constantly released and their features can begin to feel the same.
 Even if specific products look distinct, you might still wonder what exactly the difference is between them.

 It’s not always easy to choose one over another.
 Let’s examine some pros and cons for the three applications, and then we’ll look at typical applications of each.